Dissuading or Intimidating a Witness - Penal Code 136.1 PC

 Many cases of intimidation are related to a domestic violence case and the belief that the alleged victim was intimidated and threatened so that he or she would not testify.

-Many people who are accused of domestic violence are under a restraining order and not allowed to contact the alleged victim.
+Many people who are accused of domestic violence are under a restraining order and are not allowed to contact the alleged victim.

-Suppose this order is violated and the person is contacted and asked not to testify.
+Suppose this order is violated, and the person is contacted and asked not to testify.
 In that case, you can expect that charges of intimidation will be tacked onto your charges, adding further penalties and fines if you are convicted.
 Don't take chances with your future.
 Contact Cron, Israels & Stark today.

 Related Content: